 A couple of potential causes for this issue include:

 • Dirty or malfunctioning flame sensor.
-If the sensor doesn’t sense a flame, it will turn off your furnace to keep natural gas from getting into your home.
-The ignition process corrodes flame sensors as time passes.
-While cleaning during annual furnace maintenance can help, yours may eventually need to be replaced.
+If the sensor doesn’t detect a flame, it will turn off your furnace to keep natural gas from spilling into your home.
+The ignition process corrodes flame sensors over time.
+While cleaning during annual furnace maintenance can help, yours may eventually need to be taken out and changed.

 • Bad limit switch.
-This safety feature will shut off your furnace if it detects backdrafting.
-Backdrafting is hazardous, since carbon monoxide and natural gas can seep into your home.
-These switches can fail due to age, damage or dust accumulation.
+This safety feature will shut off your furnace if it senses backdrafting.
+Backdrafting is hazardous, because carbon monoxide and natural gas can seep into your home.
+These switches can fail due to age, damage or dust buildup.

 Estimated Repair Cost